msdalp/msdalp.github.io/_posts/2018-04-07-Java-Jersey-2.26-JDBI.markdown

 }
 {% endhighlight %}

-These should be all we need to have a proper resource call on user table.
-First try a specific user call as `/users/{userId}` and it should return a single user object.
+These should be all we need for a proper representation of user table as a resource.
+First try a specific user retrieval as `/users/{userId}` and it should return a single user object.

 `http://localhost:8080/users/2`